Education: University of Washington, Bastyr University

 Some of these conditions include:

-Hepatitis B causes liver information, damage, and scarring.
+Hepatitis B causes liver infection, damage, and scarring.
 If used appropriately, Gua-Sha can help reduce liver inflammation.

 There have been studies1 to prove this, where a man with liver enzymes responded positively to Gua-Sha.
-There are more studies currently underway.
+However, more studies will likely be needed to confirm it.

 There is proof2 (even though small) that Gua-Sha can relieve migraines that won’t go away even after treating them with over-the-counter medications.
 A study was conducted where a 72-year-old lady with migraines was treated with Gua-Sha over a 14-day period.
 She got better.
 More research is underway.